flipcoder/textbeat/README.md

 ## Chord

-You can choose to play notes separately in channels, or use chords to put all the notes in a single channel.
+You can choose to play notes separately in tracks, or use chords to put all the notes in a single track.

 Let's try some chords: